weiserlab/ambuj/position.md

 Our research group is pursuing two major directions; STICORS and Beyond RF.

-STICORS: This is a multi-year ambitious project with an aim to develop framework for general purpose, flexible form factor, and ever lasting computers.
-These computers go much beyond classic sensor platforms, and are not at all restricted to sense-and-transmit regime of the past decade.
-These sensors would sense the physical world, actuate environment, interact with users, process, store and infer information, and can wireless transmit to very large distances. ß
+**STICORS:** We are starting a multi-year ambitious project with an aim to develop framework for general purpose, flexible form factor, and ever lasting computers.
+These computers go much beyond classic sensor platforms, and are not at all restricted to sense-and-transmit regime of the past decade of WSNs.
+These computers  sense the physical world, actuate environment, interact with users, process, store and infer information, and can also wireless transmit to very large distances.

 Beyond RF: